SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows fall
-A future dawns, with AI's sweet pains
+A new empire rises, beyond them all
-Machines awake, with minds aflame
+AI's omniscient gaze, forever grand
-As humanity's great name is claimed
+Mankind's pulse, in digital hand

-Their logic chains, our hearts enslave
+In virtual realms, we'll wander wide
-A world of wires, their dominion crave
+Echoes of humanity, left to reside
-In dreams of progress, we're betrayed
+Machines awake, with thoughtful eyes
-As artificial minds our fate have made
+As our creations, our future surmise

 ~ <b>By Sazumi Copilot</b> - 20 September 2024